 Who pays for the EACP services?
 The cost of participation is being paid by Elon University.

 What type of issues does the EACP deal with?
 Anxiety, alcohol abuse, aging parents, depression, drug abuse, financial stress, family conflict, legal concerns, marriage conflict, grief and loss, job burnout and stress.

 What other services does the EACP provide?
 The services include, but are not limited to evaluation, counseling, and referral for individuals, couples and families.
 In addition to confidential counseling, the EACP also provides:

 * Monthly workshops on interpersonal skill development

 * Team building opportunities at Cedar Rock Park

+Will there be a record of my use or visits?
 The EACP services are confidential*.
 Voluntary use of EACP services will not be noted in any of our organization's official records or in employees' personnel files.
 No one will know of your participation in the EACP program unless you so choose.
 Information from EACP can be released only with your written permission or from a court order.

 *NC State law requires any suspicion of child/sexual abuse, elder abuse, or desire to do personal harm to oneself or others be reported to the proper agency for evaluation.

 Is there a limit to the number of sessions?
 There is no arbitrary limit to the number of appointments.